Back to Editor profile » Professor Ning Quan

 Charles E. Schmidt College of Medicine, Florida Atlantic University, Boca Raton, FL, USA

-Dr. Quan is a Professor at the Ohio State University where he serves as a member of the Institute for Behavioral Medicine Research in the College of Medicine and Chairman of the Oral Biology PhD program in the College of Dentistry.
+Dr. Quan is a Professor at the Florida Atlantic University where he serves as a member of the Brain Institute and the Department of Biomedical Science in the College of Medicine.
 During his PhD thesis research, he demonstrated a hypothermic effect of norepinephrine in the preoptic area of the hypothalamus.
 As a postdoctoral fellow at Duke University, he demonstrated the existence of IL-1 bioactivity in normal brain, linking this inflammatory cytokine to physiological neural functions of the central nervous system (CNS).
-During his research fellowship at the National Institute of Mental Health, He demonstrated that the blood brain barrier can serve as a relay of neuroimmune communication, transmitting peripheral immune signal to the brain.
+During his research fellowship at the National Institute of Mental Health, he demonstrated that the blood brain barrier can serve as a relay of neuroimmune communication, transmitting peripheral immune signal to the brain.

 At national and international levels, Dr. Quan has served as a member and chairman of multiple NIH study sections, a member of grant review panels for UK and Canada and on the editorial boards of multiple journals.